10 Common Pregnancy Complications During the Second Trimester

 For most pregnant women, the second trimester is the most comfortable time of their pregnancy.
 It is in the second trimester you will notice that your baby is growing very quickly.
 But as mentioned above, even second trimester is not free of complications.

 The risk of miscarriage is much lower in the second trimester, but there are still some chances of it to occur.
 Vaginal bleeding is the first symptom of having a miscarriage.
-A miscarriage is one of the most common second trimester complications that pregnant women face.
-It can be caused due to several factors like uterine septum wall, in which the septum or a wall divides the uterus into two separate parts.
-An incompetent cervix can cause the cervix to open up too soon leading to early birth.
+A miscarriage may occur due to several factors like uterine septum wall, in which the septum or a wall divides the uterus into two separate parts.
+An incompetent cervix can cause the cervix to open up too soon leading to an early birth.
 An autoimmune disease like lupus or scleroderma can also lead to a miscarriage.
 Chromosomal abnormalities can also lead up to a miscarriage.
-However, not all bleeding cause miscarriages.
-Your doctor may suggest that you take a shot of immunoglobin.
-Consult your caregiver to locate the reason for your vaginal bleeding and get treated for it.
+However, not always bleeding is a sign of a miscarriage.
+If you notice bleeding, consult your caregiver; she will able to identify the reason for vaginal bleeding and provide the right treatment for it.

 2. Preterm Labour

 When you experience labour pain before the 38th week, it is known as preterm labour.
-There are various reasons for preterm labour to occur such as a bladder infection, chronic health conditions like diabetes or any other kidney disease, active and passive smoking.
+Preterm labour could get triggered due to one or more of the following reasons: a bladder infection, chronic health conditions like diabetes or any other kidney disease, and active and passive smoking.
 A pregnant woman who has already experienced preterm labour in her previous pregnancy is at a higher risk of going through it again.
 Twin pregnancy complications in the second trimester may also lead to preterm labour.
 Look out for the signs like tightening of the abdomen, frequent urination, or increased vaginal discharge.
 Check with your doctor immediately if you notice any of these signs.

 4. Cervical Insufficiency